A Survey of Deep Learning for Low-Shot Object Detection: Promising Directions

-Current FSOD models are generally modified from representative object detectors like Faster R-CNN, yolo-style detectors.
-These large detectors need to first pre-train on the data abundant base dataset, then fine-tune on the few-shot novel dataset.
-The pre-training on base dataset requires large device cost and time cost as general object detection, which prevents FSOD from real-life application.
-Therefore, the lightweight and efficient FSOD is required to quickly adapt external knowledge into current few-shot dataset.
+FSOD models are generally modified from representative object detectors like Faster R-CNN, YOLO-style detectors.
+Current FSOD methods need to first pre-train these models on the data-abundant base dataset, then fine-tune them on the data-scarce novel dataset.
+The pre-training on the base dataset requires a large device cost and time cost similar to general object detection.
+Besides, current methods spend much time during the few-shot fine-tuning stage for the model to converge~(usually more than $10$ epochs).
+The high computing cost of the model and long convergence time prevent FSOD from the real-life application.
+Therefore, lightweight and quickly-converged methods are required for future FSOD.